 Need a last-minute handmade stocking filler?
 Set aside a couple of hours this weekend and you could be wrapping a pair of crochet wrist warmers for someone to snuggle their paws into.
-These wrist warmers by Hannah Cross of HanJan Crochet comes with pretty bows to top them off – so kawaii!
-If you’re making a pair of mitts for him though, simply fasten off and weave in the ends before you reach the scalloped trim part of the pattern.
+These crochet wrist warmers by Hannah Cross of HanJan Crochet come with pretty bows to top them off – so kawaii.
+They’d make fab gifts but more importantly, they keep your fingers free allowing you and your pals to keep crocheting even in the freezing temperatures!
+You could even crochet yourself a matching crochet bobble hat and crochet scarf.
+If you’re making these crochet wristwarmers for someone who wants a more pared-down design, simply fasten off and weave in the ends before you reach the scalloped trim part of the pattern.

 You will need: